ori2370/ori2370/README.md

 I’m a software developer with a background in C,C++,Java, and Python.

-Below are some of my key projects, which demonstrate my experience in software engineering, data science, and algorithms.
+Below are some of my key projects, which demonstrate my experience in software engineering,and algorithms.

 ## 🔹Some Of My Projects: